Draper is Exempt from Full and Open Competition

 Draper stands ready to establish a fair and reasonable master agreement with our commercial customers for development work so we can begin solving your problems quickly.

 Our streamlined processes allow us to add task orders to the master agreement as new development work is needed to deliver what you need when you need it.

 Draper solicits and encourages small businesses by purchasing from these organizations whenever practicable, without compromising quality of service or price.

-Our intent is to provide the maximum practicable opportunity for Small, Small Disadvantaged, Woman-Owned Small, Veteran-Owned, Service Disabled Veteran, HBCU, and HUBZone Small Business Concerns to participate in the performance of Draper's contracts.
-Vendors interested in doing business with Draper are asked to fill out the form below to make an inquiry to Draper.
+Our intent is to provide the maximum practicable opportunity for Small, Small Disadvantaged, Woman-Owned Small, Veteran-Owned, Service Disabled Veteran, HBCU, HUBZone and Alaska Native Corporation (ANC) Small Business Concerns to participate in the performance of Draper's contracts.
+Vendors interested in doing business with Draper are asked to make an inquiry to Draper.

 Draper is committed to ensuring that we avoid conflicts of interest.
 Please see our policy.